Probing analytical and numerical integrability: The curious case of $(AdS_5\times S^5)_{\eta}$: Summary and Conclusion

-The general question about different methods to check classical (non)-integrability, however, persists strongly.
-This work has been a standalone example towards scratching the surface of this mystery.
+We reiterate that the results presented in this paper are in no way a conclusive ``proof'' of non-integrable dynamics in the deformed background, the integrability of which has been proven beyond doubt in series of investigations via algebraic methods.
+However, the string motion in deformed five-sphere concerned here are consistently constructed and they indeed seem to show chaotic behaviour at the level of differential equations.
+Hence, the general question about disparity of different methods to check classical (non)-integrability, however, persists strongly.
+The implication of our findings is that this disparity $does$ exist.
+This work is standalone example towards scratching the surface of this mystery, which surely needs further attention.
 One might try to find an answer to this via exploring other well-known but non-trivial classical string backgrounds.
 A very useful exercise perhaps would be to study the BTZ black hole background.
 BTZ has been known to be classically integrable \cite{David1} for few years now.
 But since this background contains event horizons, one would easily guess that string motion becomes irregular near these horizons.
-One could then investigate string motion in BTZ background using the procedures used in this paper.
+The classical string solutions of these type can also be circular provided they wind around the horizon and then eventually fall into it \cite{David:2010yg}.
+One could then investigate such string motion in BTZ background using the procedures used in this paper.
 This might give more insight into this apparent disparity of discussing string integrability in this context.
 However, all of this still remains speculations, and certainly require rigorous understanding.
 We plan to come back to these concerns in the near future.